 When you have products with multiple inventory locations, Shopify’s inventory stock can get confused and show the wrong number of available items.

-In some cases, new products added to the store automatically show as “sold out” = out of stock.
-This can be frustrating for customers and lead to lost sales.
+In some cases, new products added to the store automatically show as sold out or out of stock.
+This can be frustrating for customers and can lead to lost sales.

 Step 1: From Settings, go to Locations

 Open the Settings page from the bottom left-hand corner of your Shopify admin dashboard.
 Then, click on Locations.

 You do this to specify which inventory location should be used to fulfill online orders.